runcycles/cycles-protocol/README.md

 ## What Cycles prevents

-- **Runaway spend** — a single misbehaving agent drains your entire cloud budget overnight.
+- **Runaway spend** — loops, retries, or recursive tool chains consume budget without bound.
-- **Double-charging** — retries and crashes cause the same action to be billed twice.
+- **Double settlement** — network retries or crashes replay the same economic action.
-- **Silent overruns** — concurrent agents each pass individual budget checks but collectively blow past the limit.
+- **Concurrency overruns** — multiple agents each pass local checks but collectively exceed the shared budget.
+- **Post-hoc-only control** — alerts fire after the spend has already occurred.

 ## Who it's for

-- **Agent platform teams** building multi-tenant runtimes where untrusted or semi-trusted agents call paid APIs (LLMs, search, compute).
+- **Platform teams** building multi-tenant agent runtimes
+- **Framework authors** integrating budget enforcement into agent SDKs and orchestration layers
-- **Enterprise operators** who need audit-grade spend accountability per tenant, workspace, or agent.
+- **Enterprise operators** who need audit-grade accountability per tenant, workspace, workflow, or agent
-- **SDK authors** looking for a vendor-neutral budget layer that works across any LLM provider.
+- **Gateway builders** enforcing shared spend policy across multiple LLM and tool providers

 ## Execution model

 Cycles sits **between** the agent and the paid API.
-The agent never calls the downstream service directly — it asks Cycles for permission first, then reports back what it actually spent.
+Before calling a downstream paid service, the agent asks Cycles for permission first, then reports back what it actually spent.

 ```
 Agent ──► Cycles (reserve) ──► Agent ──► Downstream API ──► Agent ──► Cycles (commit)
 ```

-The protocol is **synchronous and blocking by design**: the reserve call returns `ALLOW` or `DENY` before the agent acts.
-This makes budget enforcement deterministic — there is no window where spend can leak through.
+Cycles is **synchronous and blocking by design**: the reserve call returns `ALLOW` or `DENY` before the agent acts.
+This is what makes budget enforcement deterministic.
+There is no post-facto reconciliation window where spend can leak through.

 Cycles is **not a proxy**.
 It does not sit in the data path or see request/response payloads.
 It only tracks cost metadata (who, what, how much).
 The agent is responsible for calling the downstream API and reporting actual cost on commit.